xl4sh/Aurora-demos/README.md

 </p>
 Attacker: Kali

-You can download form Official website of Kali(https://www.kali.org/)
+You can download form official website of Kali(https://www.kali.org/)

 Victims：a Windows 10, a macOS and an Ubuntu